 Guide to Patent Filing in India

 The Indian Patent system is being governed as per the Patents Act, 1970.
-The Patent Office comes under the purview of Department of Industrial Promotion & Policy (DIPP) which is under Ministry of Commerce & Industry.
+The Patent Office comes under the purview of the Department of Industrial Promotion & Policy (DIPP) which is under the Ministry of Commerce & Industry.

 Membership in International Treaties

 India is a signatory to the following governing international covenants relating to patents: